Difference-Masking: Choosing What to Mask in Continued Pretraining

-In \textbf{Table~\ref{tab:why_diff_mask_better}}, we confirm this expectation.
-We find that the best setting of \textsc{Difference-Masking} masks substantially fewer visual tokens corresponding to people than to other objects in TVQA (.40) as opposed to Social-IQ (.90).
-In Social-IQ, where the performance difference over the closest baseline is more pronounced (1.76\%), the best setting of \textsc{Difference-Masking} draws 90\% of its masked visual tokens from representations of people.
+The findings in \textbf{Table~\ref{tab:why_diff_mask_better}} demonstrate that \textsc{Difference-Masking} chooses to mask substantially fewer visual tokens corresponding to people than to objects in TVQA, (40\%) in comparison to Social-IQ (90\%).
+On the Social-IQ dataset, where the performance difference is more pronounced over the closest baseline ($\uparrow$ 1.76\% over AttnMask), the difference between the proportion of tokens masked from people by these approaches is also most pronounced (90\% in \textsc{Difference-Masking} vs 19\% in AttnMask).